SFSIA Los Angeles

 Eleanor Kaufman is professor of Comparative Literature, English, and French and Francophone Studies at the University of California, Los Angeles.
 She is the author of The Delirium of Praise: Bataille, Blanchot, Deleuze, Foucault, Klossowski (Johns Hopkins, 2001), Deleuze, the Dark Precursor: Dialectic, Structure, Being_(Johns Hopkins, 2012), and At Odds with Badiou: Politics, Dialectics, and Religion from Sartre and Deleuze to Lacan and Agamben (forthcoming, Columbia University Press); and co-editor of Deleuze and Guattari: New Mappings in Politics, Philosophy, and Culture (Minnesota, 1998).

 Florencia Portocarrero is a researcher, writer, and curator.
 She obtained her BA in Clinical Psychology at the “Catholic University of Peru”, where she also received her MA in Psychoanalytical Theory.
-During the 2012/2013 Portocarrero participated in de “De Appel Curatorial Programme” in Amsterdam and in 2015 she completed an MA in Contemporary Art Theory at “Goldsmiths University” in London, where she graduated with honours.
+During the 2012/2013 Portocarrero participated in de “De Appel Curatorial Programme” in Amsterdam and in 2015 she completed an MA in Contemporary Art Theory at “Goldsmiths University” in London, where she graduated with honors.
 Portocarrero regularly collaborates with contemporary art magazines, such as Artishock and Terremoto; and has contributed with her writings on art and culture in numerous publications.
 In Lima, she works as a Public Program Curator at “Proyecto AMIL”, and is a Co-Founder of “Bisagra”, one of the few independent art spaces in the city.
 She has recently been awarded “Curating Connections 2017/2018” residency program organized by the DAAD Artists-in-Berlin Program and KFW Stiftung.

 Graham Harman is Distinguished Professor of Philosophy at the Southern California Institute of Architecture (on leave from the American University in Cairo).
 He is the author of 17 books, 15 already published and two in press.
 The most recently published are Immaterialism: Objects and Social Theory (Polity, 2016), Dante’s Broken Hammer: The Ethics, Aesthetics, and Metaphysics of Love (Repeater, 2016), and The Rise of Realism [with Manuel DeLanda] (Polity, 2017).
 He has published over 250 articles in 19 languages and has given over 300 lectures on six continents.
 In 2015, he was listed by ArtReview as the #75 most powerful influence in the international art world.
 He currently resides with his wife, Necla, in Dubuque, Iowa.